Licensed Certified Social Worker - Clinical

 Middlebury College, Middlebury, VT, B.A.
 Sociology-Anthropology

-Individual psychotherapy for adolescents and adults
+Individual psychotherapy for adults

 Areas of Specialization

 Women’s issues through the developmental lifespan